The information provided below is pertinent only to Arizona school districts unless otherwise noted.

 Q: Our District is planning to purchase textbooks.
 Will our District be required to obtain quotes or prepare a formal bid or RFP?

-A: It depends.
-Arizona Administrative Code R7-2-1002(D) states Article 10 (School District Procurement) does not apply to expenditures for common school textbooks as defined in ARS Section 15-721(G).
-However, this exemption only applies to common schools which offer instruction to students in preschool through grade eight as specified by ARS Section 15-901(A).
-Consequently, high school textbook purchases are not exempt from School District Procurement Rules.
+A: Arizona Administrative Code R7-2-1002(D) states Article 10 (School District Procurement) does not apply to expenditures for Governing Board adopted textbooks as defined in ARS Section 15-721(G) and ARS Section 15-722(G) when the textbooks are purchased from the publisher.

 Q: ARS Sections 15-721 and 722 allow the Governing Board to purchase textbooks directly from the publisher.
 Are supplemental workbooks and similar items included in the definition of ‘textbooks’, and therefore excluded from the bidding process?

-A: If supplemental workbooks, etc. are for K-8 grades and adopted by the governing board in accordance with ARS Sections 15-721 and 722, they are included in the definition of textbooks and may be purchased directly from the publishers without going through formal competitive procurement procedures.
-All high school workbooks, instructional aids and other materials must be competitively procured if the cost is over the procurement threshold.
+A: If supplemental workbooks, etc. are adopted by the governing board in accordance with ARS Sections 15-721 and 722 (including the public review), they are included in the definition of textbooks and may be purchased directly from the publishers without going through formal competitive procurement procedures.

-Is it OK to contract with the second-place non awarded vendor on original bid if the awarded vendor breached the contract:
+When is it OK to contract with the second-place non awarded vendor on original bid if the awarded vendor breached the contract

 Q: A district awarded a contract via the bid/RFP process and the vendor breached the contract, therefore cancelling it.
 Can the district then award a contract to a vendor that was in second-place on the original bid?
 Or must the district go back out to bid?